 Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

-Saturday's game features the No. 17 Ohio State Buckeyes (10-2) and the Michigan Wolverines (10-3) facing off at Crisler Center (on December 30) at 12:00 PM ET.
-This matchup, according to our computer prediction, will result in a 71-65 win for Ohio State.
+Saturday's game that pits the No. 17 Ohio State Buckeyes (10-2) against the Michigan Wolverines (10-3) at Crisler Center has a projected final score of 71-65 (based on our computer prediction) in favor of Ohio State.
+Game time is at 12:00 PM ET on December 30.

 Catch college basketball action all season long on Fubo!